 Concentrates on the role of the independent public accountant as auditor, consultant and manager.
 Auditing standards, auditing procedures, professional ethics and internal control techniques are discussed.
 Emphasizes current issues confronting the accounting profession.

 Helps managers face problems of forecasting the future value of external and internal factors such as product demand, input prices, inventory levels, interest rates, advertising budgets, etc. Covers techniques to aid in this task, including time series analysis, which is the statistical analysis of past data series to produce forecasts for future values of the series.

 This course focuses on the management of technology-based innovation.
 Topics include the impact of new technologies on industries, dominant designs, incremental and transformative innovations, and the life-cycle of products.
-The course will examine the organization of highly innovative firms, and the relationship of core competencies to both innovation and rigidity.
-Cases and field studies are used to address the relationship of innovation to management practices such as leadership, competitive strategic planning and teamwork.
+The class will examine the organization of highly innovative firms, and the relationship of core competencies to both innovation and rigidity.
+Addresses the relationship of innovation to management practices such as leadership, competitive strategic planning and teamwork by using cases and field studies.
 Students perform an innovation audit of an area firm.

 All eyes are on the SEC this morning as the regulator holds a public meeting to vote on whether to adopt rules surrounding disclosure and reporting of conflict minerals under Section 1502 of the Dodd-Frank Act.
 If approved, this rule could ignite more state regulation and require additional reporting from companies.

 California leads the nation in total number of solar power installations and in total photovoltaic energy capacity, so it should come as no surprise that the state’s universities are among the leaders in the field of green energy research.
 The Sierra Club, an environmental advocacy group, recently published its list of the greenest colleges in America.
 Three of the top 10 universities listed were located in California, more than any other state.